DFEAGILEDEVOPS/cloud-platform-docs/docs/appendix1.rst

     -- Paul Cripwell

-Isolation compliments automation in that the consequence of erroneous automation can be minimised (e.g. you clicked the wrong button).
+Isolation compliments automation in that the consequence of unanticipated problems can be minimised.
 Isolation removes the risk allowing an empowered team member to make the decisions to proceed.
 Often people external to the team are left "in the loop" to compensate for high risks of human error.
 A remote risk of a very bad outcome is used to justify the substantial costs of waiting for a meeting to bless a decision.
 The effect of human circuit breakers has a disproportionate when the decision is to be made by a consultatory committee rather than an empowered team member.
 Good isolation helps mitigate long tail risks allowing teams to avoid the disproportionate costs of decision meeting delays.
 Decisions should be made at the most appropriate level and good isolation moves the appropriate level into the delivery team.

 Be Open and Agnostic
 --------------------